 The regular columns also continued, featuring a self-written biography by Peter Schuyler Miller and the usual commentary and gossip entries.
 Cosmos was favored with a satirical mention in Mortimer Weisinger’s usually newsy “The Ether Vibrates”:

 Alicia in Blunderland was a serial satire of science fiction written under a pseudonym by the very same Peter Schuyler Miller.
 It appeared in issues of SFD/FM beginning in June, 1933.
 A collection of the chapters was published by Oswald Train in 1983.

-In “The Editor Broadcasts,” the physics and astronomy debate begun in the letters column in December continues:
+In “The Editor Broadcasts,” the physics and astronomy debate begun in the letters column in the December, 1933 issue continues:

 Milton Kaletsky, in reply to Ralph Milne Farley:

 “All of Mr. Farley’s statements in reply to my first criticism were correct, but the gentleman failed to explain away the error in both logic and physics with which my letter was concerned.
 Nor can that error be explained.
 As for Alpha Centauri, a member of the astronomy faculty at the College of the City of New York informs me that the discovery of this star being ternary was made about a dozen years ago, the third star being Proxima Centauri.
 Surely then, Prof. Arnaud should have known of this at time of the writing of Chapter One of COSMOS.”